markbozsoki/GAMF_fejlmobileszkozok_1_gyak/README.md

 - added baseclasses for DB repositories
 - added Hilt as dependency injection framework
 - implemented the budgeting view frame and list load with no button functionalities
+- added button actions to update the list of budgeting items

 </details>